 INTERVIEW

 Next, dilute to a final concentration of 1 milligrams of protein per 250 microliters of buffer A [1].
-Insert a tubing supplying inert gas into the solution part in the tube [2]. store the solution overnight at 4 degrees Celsius under the inert gas atmosphere [3].
+Insert a tubing supplying inert gas into the solution part in the tube [2].
+If required, store the solution overnight at 4 degrees Celsius under the inert gas atmosphere [3].

 MED: Talent adds more buffer A into the tube.